gluru/Kare-Dev/index.md

-# Dialpad - developers documentation
+# Dialpad - Developer documentation

 Welcome to the Dialpad developers knowledgebase.
-Here you will find instructions on how to use Dialpads APIs and SDKs in order to customise your experience.
+Here you will find instructions on how to use Dialpad developer APIs and SDKs in order to customise your experience.

 # Javascript SDK, Widget and Website integration (DSS)